 Asteroid On Course To Collide With Earth The Day Before Election, Says Neil DeGrasse Tyson, But Won’t Do Harm

-There is a strong chance that an asteroid on course to collide with Earth will hit the day before the presidential election, according to Neil deGrasse Tyson — but don’t worry.
+There is a small chance that an asteroid on course to collide with Earth will hit the day before the presidential election, according to Neil deGrasse Tyson — but don’t worry.
 At the size of a refrigerator, it’s not big enough to do any harm.

 The astrophysicist took to social media to share the news, and probably gave his followers a momentary panic attack.
 “Asteroid 2018VP1, a refrigerator-sized space-rock, is hurtling towards us at more than 40,000 km/hr.
 It may buzz-cut Earth on Nov 2, the day before the Presidential Election,” the post started.